Sadly, Wayne Dyer Hooks Up With Esther Hicks

 Thank you, Hay House, for taking a good man down

-But few things are as bizarre and obsequious as his pairing up with Esther Hicks.
+But few things were as bizarre and obsequious as his pairing up with Esther Hicks.

 Two years after Jerry Hicks died and Esther, for reasons you can guess for yourself, failed to complete the pair’s Hay House book contract, Dyer showed up on stage with Esther/Abraham at one of Hay House’s sponsored new age forums.